g-stefan/project-structure/README.md

 #### .vscode/

 Folder used by [Visual Studio Code](https://code.visualstudio.com/), should contain basic build tasks to be used from editor

+#### archeology/

+Archives of source/artifacts for archeology purposes.
+Old versions of software, to analyze evolution.

 #### archive/